fffej/katacoda-scenarios/learn-bash/editing-text.md

 `ed`{{execute}}

 At startup, `ed` is in command mode.
 Let's type `a` (and press return) to get it into append-mode.
 Now type the text you want on a single line (e.g. `Hello world!`) and press return.
 Now this is a single line in the buffer.
 Type `.` and press return to exit append mode.
-Now you are at a command prompt again, type `w ~/helloworld.txt`, press return and press `q` and return to exit.
+Now you are at a command prompt again, type `w helloworld.txt`, press return and press `q` and return to exit.

 Now take a deep breath and hope that

-`cat ~/helloworld.txt`{{execute}}
+`cat helloworld.txt`{{execute}}

 Displays the text you entered.